soboapps/LoyaltyCard/README.md

 # Android NFC Loyalty Card
-NFC Loyalty Card for Android
+QR Code/NFC Loyalty Card for Android

 Only 2 things needed for a Digital Loyalty Card...
-An Android Phone and an NFC Tag (Very Cheap, you can get 20 (NTAG213) for $20.00 on Amazon) You can download a Free NFC Tag Writer like NFC Tools (https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) and write the text to the tag.
+An Android Phone and an QR Code or a NFC Tag (Very Cheap, you can get 20 (NTAG213) for $20.00 on Amazon) You can download a Free NFC Tag Writer like NFC Tools (https://play.google.com/store/apps/details?id=com.wakdev.wdnfc) and write the text to the tag.
 No expensive hardware or Internet based tracking software required.
 You can't get any closer to an actual Punch Card than this.

-As a Store Owner you would program a Tag with your Store Name.
-If you change the tag, all users will need to reset the app to clear the currently paired Tag.
+As a Store Owner you would create a QR Code and Print it or program a Tag with your Store Name.
+If you change the QR Code or the Tag, all users will need to reset the app to clear the currently paired QR/Tag.

+Here is a quick video that demonstates how to Create a QR Code, They are showing how to create one with a URL, but doing Plain Text is the same concept.  https://www.youtube.com/watch?v=NtwCTo7T9zg FYI, this is not my video.

-Here is a quick video that demonstates how to Write an NFC Tag, They are showing how to Write a URL to the tag, but doing Text is the same concept.  https://www.youtube.com/watch?v=DtzMie4U8RM FYI, this is not my video.
+Here is a quick video that demonstates how to Write an NFC Tag, They are showing how to Write a URL to the tag, but doing Text is the same concept.  https://www.youtube.com/watch?v=DtzMie4U8RM FYI, this is not my video either.

-As a User, you would download the App and Tap the Tag to register it with the app and get your first Credit.
+As a User, you would download the App and scan the QR Code or Tap the Tag to register it with the app and get your first Credit.

-Each Tap on the paired NFC Tag earns 1 credit.
+Each Scann or Tap on the paired QR Code or NFC Tag earns 1 credit.
 Once the "FREE" item is redeemed, the card clears to start over.

 Only 3 icons needed to customize for your store.
 Not Punched, Punched and Punched Free.
 You could use a Coffee cup, Sandwich, Ice Cream Cone, Car Washes, Oil Change, Muffins, Haircut, ...
 You get the idea; the possibilities are endless.